-In 2016, the Company entered into a license agreement (the "UCB License Agreement") with UCB Biopharma Sprl ("UCB"), under which UCB granted to the Company a worldwide, sublicenseable, exclusive license to UCB6352, which the Company refers to as axatilimab, an investigational new drug ("IND") ready anti-CSF-1R monoclonal antibody.
-The Company made a nonrefundable upfront payment of \$5.0 million to UCB in 2016.
-Additionally, subject to the achievement of certain milestone events, the Company may be required to pay UCB up to \$119.5 million in one-time development and regulatory milestone payments over the term of the UCB License Agreement.
+In 2016, the Company entered into a license agreement (the "UCB License Agreement"), as amended from time to time, with UCB Biopharma Sprl ("UCB"), under which UCB granted to the Company a worldwide, sublicenseable, exclusive license to UCB6352, which the Company refers to as axatilimab, an investigational new drug ("IND") ready anti-CSF-1R monoclonal antibody.
+Subject to the achievement of certain milestone events, the Company may be required to pay UCB up to \$119.5 million in one-time development and regulatory milestone payments over the term of the UCB License Agreement.
 In the event that the Company or any of its affiliates or sublicensees commercializes axatilimab, the Company will also be obligated to pay UCB low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$250.0 million in potential one-time, sales-based milestone payments based on achievement of certain annual sales thresholds.
 Under certain circumstances, the Company may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with UCB.
-Under this license, the Company is solely responsible for the development and commercialization of axatilimab.
-Each party may terminate the UCB License Agreement for the other party's uncured material breach or insolvency; and the Company may terminate the UCB License Agreement if the Company or any of its affiliates or sublicensees institutes a legal challenge to the validity, enforceability, or patentability of the licensed patent rights.
-Unless terminated earlier in accordance with its terms, the UCB License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of all regulatory exclusivity applicable to the product in such country; and (iii) 10 years from the date of the first commercial sale of the pro
+The Company is solely responsible for the development and commercialization of axatilimab, except that UCB is performing a limited set of transitional chemistry, manufacturing and control tasks related to axatilimab.
+Each party may terminate the UCB License Agreement for the other party's uncured material breach or insolvency; and the Company may terminate the UCB License Agreement at will at any time upon advance written notice to UCB.
+UCB may terminate the UCB License Agreement if the Company or any of its affiliates or sublicensees institutes a legal challenge to the validity, enforceability, or patentability of the licensed patent rights.
+Unless terminated earlier in accordance with its terms, the UCB License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of

 As of the date of the UCB License Agreement, the asset acquired had no alternative future use nor had it reached a stage of technological feasibility.
 As the processes or activities that were acquired along with the license do not constitute a "business," the transaction has been accounted for as an asset acquisition.
 As a result, in 2016, the upfront payment of \$5.0 million was recorded as research and development expense in the consolidated statements of operations.
 Since the start of the license agreement, the Company achieved certain development and regulatory milestones and has recorded \$6.0 million as research and development expense.
+Additionally, in connection with its most recent amendment of the UCB License Agreement, the Company paid UCB \$5.8 million, which it recognized as a milestone expense in the six months ended June 30, 2022.